esyywar/ssd1306_drivers/README.md

 SPI_HandleTypeDef Spi_ssd1306Write;
 ```

-The handle and buffer are external variables in driver src file ssd1306.c so names must match
+The handle and buffer declared in main.c are used as extern in ssd1306.c and so the names must match

+In ssd1306.c
 ```
-/* Handle for SPI communication peripheral */ extern SPI_HandleTypeDef Spi_ssd1306Write;
+/* Handle for SPI communication peripheral (declared in main) */ extern SPI_HandleTypeDef Spi_ssd1306Write;

-/* This variable should be defined in main */ extern SSD1306_t SSD1306_Disp;
+/* Data buffer variable (declared in main) */ extern SSD1306_t SSD1306_Disp;
 ```